innocentliny/tomcat-doc/TLSv1.3/README.md

 # TLS v1.3 in Tomcat.
-Options to enable TLS v1.3 in Tomcat v8.5+.
+Learning about TLS v1.3 in Tomcat.

 ## Option 1 - Upgrade Java version
 * Tomcat can support TLS v1.3 via JSSE when Java version >= 11